slynch8/10x/PythonScripts/README.md

 These scripts are contributions from the 10x community and not directly maintained by PureDev Software.

+To use these scripts copy them to the %appdata%\10x\PythonScripts folder.

 |Script name                        |Description|
 |---                                |:---:      |
 AddInclude.py                       |Adds include path for current symbol